microsoft/migrate-java-ee-app-to-azure-training/04-adding-app-insights/README.md

 Go to the [Azure Portal](https://portal.azure.com)

-In the search bar enter `sharearound-app-insights` and press enter one to start the search.
+In the search bar enter `sharearound-app-insights` and press enter once to start the search.
 Press enter a second time to go to the match found.

 ![Azure Search Bar](images/azure-search-bar.png "Azure Search Bar")